-The Secretary of Health and Human Services has designated a class of employees at Ames Laboratory for addition to the Special Exposure Cohort (SEC) as authorized under the EEOICPA.
 This includes DOE employees or DOE contractor or subcontractor employees who worked at the Ames Laboratory in one or more of the following facilities/locations: Chemistry Annex 1 (also known as the old women's gymnasium and Little Ankeny), Chemistry Annex 2, Chemistry Building (now Gilman Hall), Research Building, or the Metallurgical Building (now Harley Wilhelm Hall), from January 1, 1942, through December 31, 1954, for a number of workdays that total at least 250 workdays, or in combination with workdays within the parameters (excluding aggregate workday requirements) established for one or more classes of employees in the SEC, and who are monitored or should have been monitored.

 NIOSH evaluated the feasibility for completing dose reconstructions for employees at Ames Laboratory from January 1, 1942, through December 31, 1954.
-NIOSH found that the monitoring records, process descriptions, and source term data available are not sufficient to perform complete dose reconstructions for the SEC (SEC-00038) class of employees (NIOSH 2006a).
+NIOSH found that the monitoring records, process descriptions, and source term data available are not sufficient to perform complete dose reconstructions for the SEC (SEC-00038) class of employees (NIOSH 2006).
 Table 1-1 summarizes the results of the feasibility findings for each exposure source for the period from January 1, 1942, through December 31, 1954.

 Table 1-1.
-Feasibility findings for SEC-00038.
-Source: NIOSH 2006a, Table 7-1.
+Feasibility findings for SEC-00038, January 1, 1942 to December 31, 1954.
+(NIOSH 2006, Table 7-1).